Tag Archives: Bowel Incontinence

 Passive Bowel Incontinence

-The causes of passive incontinence vary and may be corrected through simple lifestyle and dietary changes.
+The causes of Passive incontinence may be corrected through simple lifestyle and dietary changes.
 Overall, it is very treatable.

 • Involuntary and unawareness of the passage of stool